New York Yankees pitcher Luke Weaver watches a two-run home...

 New York Yankees pitcher Luke Weaver watches a two-run home by Cleveland Guardians' Jhonkensy Noel during the ninth inning in ALCS Game 3 on Thursday.
 Credit: AP/Jeff Roberson

-With two outs in the 10th, Clay Holmes surrendered a walk-off two-run home run to David Fry.
+With two outs in the 10th, Clay Holmes surrendered a walk-off two-run home run by David Fry.
 The 7-5 victory gave the Guardians new life in the best-of-seven series heading into Friday night’s Game 4.

 You know what else the shocking Game 3 result should have done?
 It should have woken up the Yankees.

 The Yankees had won five of their first six games of this postseason without playing particularly well.
-They came within one out of making it six of seven despite showing the same lapses on Thursday, most noticeably terrible hitting with runners in scoring position and baserunning blunders that would make Little League coaches think about canceling the post-game pizza party.
+They came within one out (and one strike) of making it six of seven despite showing the same lapses on Thursday, most noticeably terrible hitting with runners in scoring position and baserunning blunders that would make Little League coaches think about canceling the post-game pizza party.

 But maybe it will be beneficial in the long run to have taken a shot to the chops.